 The graph above has the same data but introduces an idea of standard deviation (15.75) from the mean.
 The shaded band represents an area which is ± 1 standard deviation from the average.
 Most data points are within this range, but some are outside.
 (3 below, 5 above).[Related: The Effect of Currency Demonetization on Statistical Forecasting]

-In fact, one can do other analysis on this data to determine the different measures of forecastability.
+In fact, one can do other analyses on this data to determine the different measures of forecastability.
 Without getting into the details, here is a table of results.

 Understanding the Different Statistical Forecasting Methods